pavitharani-ai/180-Days-of-AI-Engineer/README.md

-# 180 Days of AI Engineering 🚀
+180 Days of AI Engineering 🚀
 By Pavitharani G S (@pavitharani-ai)

 I am a 6th-sem ECE student transitioning into AI Engineering.
-This repository tracks my 6-month journey to building production-grade AI systems.
+This repository tracks my 6-month journey of learning and building in public.

-## Day 1: Foundations & Environment Setup
+Day 1: Foundations & Environment Setup
-- **Goal:** Set up a professional engineering environment and build a basic logic bridge.
-- **Tech Stack:** Python 3.12, VS Code, Git.
+Goal: Set up development environment and start coding basics Tech Stack: Python 3.12, VS Code, Git

-- **What I Built:** An ECE-based logic script that calculates Current (Ohm's Law) and uses AI-style decision logic to classify circuit stability.
+What I Did:

+Set up Python and VS Code
+Wrote a simple program using variables and basic logic

+Learning:

+Environment setup
-- **Learning:** Environment configuration, variables, and if-else logic.
+Understanding variables and if-else logic

----
-*Follow my journey to a Tier-1 tech firm!*
+Looking forward to improving step by step and building real AI projects.